EricDarve/cme213-spring-2021/Reading Assignments/CUDA_intro.md

 1. What is the SLURM command to cancel a job?
 1. Explain the meaning of the keywords `__global__` and `__device__` in CUDA.
 1. Explain what the following built-in CUDA variables are: `threadIdx`, `blockDim`, `blockIdx`.
-1. [Starter code.](../Code/ra4.zip) Modify the program `firstProgram.cu` so that you compute an array of type `float` with entries
+1. [Starter code.](../Code/ra4.zip) Read the program `firstProgram.cu`.
+Then, fill-in the TODOs in `R4.cu` so that you compute an array of type `float` with entries
 ```
 out[i] = 1. / i;
 ```
-Go through `addMatrices.cu` for useful examples.
+Please read as well `addMatrices.cu` where you will find useful examples.
 The size of the array should be equal to 100,000.
 Each CUDA thread should compute a single entry `out[i]`.
 The number of threads in a CUDA block should be chosen equal to 512.
 1. Explain the difference between a virtual architecture and a real architecture in `nvcc`.
 1. What are the recommended `nvcc` options to compile CUDA code on `icme-gpu`?
 1. Explain what the shorthand option `--gpu-architecture=sm_75` does during the compilation process using `nvcc`.